 Lyft starts the weekly payment process on Tuesdays around 5 AM.
-It may take a few hours (or even days) before your deposit shows in your account.
+It may take 2-3 business days before your deposit shows in your account.
 This can happen because:

 If we’re unable to deposit your earnings, we’ll try again after you update your bank account information (or on the following Tuesday if you don't update your information).